Totemancer/MintingFestJun2024/README.md

 - **Ultra Rare**: 100 NFTs (1.32%)
 - **Rare**: 500 NFTs (6.58%)
-- **Uncommon**: 2000 NFTs (26.32%)
+- **Uncommon**: 2,000 NFTs (26.32%)
 - **Common**: 5,000 NFTs (65.78%)

-*Note: In case all NFTs are sold out, percentages overall remain the same.*
+*Note: In case not all NFTs are sold out, percentages overall remain the same.*

 ## Rules

 - **Payment:** Pay 0.25 TON to receive a guaranteed NFT.
 Payments must be made before the event ends or supplies run out.
 Track the event status on the minting page within Telegram.
-- **Duration:** The minting fest ends at TBA 16:59:00 UTC or when supplies run out.
+- **Duration:** The minting fest runs until July 19, 2024, 14:00 UTC+2 or until supply lasts.
-- **Closing Time:** Minting closes at TBA 16:50:00 UTC or automatically when supply runs out.
+- **Closing Time:** Minting closes at July 19, 2024, 13:59 UTC+2 or automatically when supply runs out.
 - **Transparency:** The official game wallet is publicly viewable on the explorer: [totemancer.ton](https://tonviewer.com/totemancer.ton).
 - **Transaction Order:** Transactions are recorded in the order they arrive and are publicly visible.
 - **Results Publication:** A spreadsheet with the results will be published within 72 hours after the event ends, verifying fairness against the script.
 - **NFT Minting:** NFTs will be minted upon purchase within a reasonable time period and tradable on our [Getgems collection](https://getgems.io/totemancer).
 Metadata will remain hidden until the reveal event.
 - **Limit:** Each Totemancer can mint only one totem per wallet.
-- **Hidden Totem:** Once minted, the totem will be hidden in a totem package, and the rarity will be revealed at the final reveal event.
+- **Hidden Totem:** Once minted, the totem will be hidden in a mystery package, and the rarity will be revealed on our launch date, July 22, 2024.
+No extra steps needed!

 ## Usage